Para leer este hoja informatica en español, presione aquí.

 Many factors can affect your CD4 count, including the time of day, level of stress, your menstrual cycle, and infections such as the flu.
 If you get a result back that surprises you or your health care provider, he or she will probably want you to get a second test.
 The second test would confirm any unexpected results or show that the first test's results were random – the result of lab error or an unimportant occurrence.
 Try not to worry too much about a single abnormal test result; trends over time are usually more important.

 In addition to your CD4 cell count, your health care provider will want to check your CD4 percentage.
-This number tells you what percent of your total white blood cells are CD4 cells.
+This number tells you what percent of your total lymphocytes (a kind of white blood cell) are CD4 cells.
 A normal CD4 cell percentage is about 30 to 60 percent.

 The CD4 percentage is sometimes a more reliable measurement than the CD4 count because it tends to change less between measurements.
-While the CD4 percentage gives information about the health of your immune system, the CD4 count is the preferred measurement for assessing progression of HIV.
+While the CD4 percentage gives information about the health of your immune system, the CD4 count is the preferred measurement for determining whether your HIV disease is progressing.
 Currently, treatment guidelines for adults are based on CD4 counts and not on CD4 percentage.

 If you begin treatment when your CD4 count and percentage are low (CD4 count <200), it may take longer for your CD4 numbers to increase.
-However, if your viral load is below detectable levels, then you can be encouraged that the virus is not growing or spreading.
+However, if your viral load is below detectable levels, then the virus is not growing or spreading – an encouraging result.
 Sometimes watching your CD4 cells and percentage increase can take lots of time and patience.

 Because HIV infects and kills CD4 cells, CD4 counts usually drop as HIV disease gets worse.
 Taking effective combinations of HIV drugs will stop your CD4 count from dropping and improve your health.